 You must check in first in case there are groomers on the mountain and ski patrol knows of your whereabouts.

-You must purchase a lift ticket before you skin up.
+You must purchase a lift ticket or have a season pass before you skin up.